JianJiao/Transform/README.md

 ## Challenges

 * Infinite Horizontal Scrolling with Parallax
-    •  Add sprites as children to container or physics nodes
+    * Add sprites as children to container or physics nodes
-    •  Constantly move container & physics nodes backwards •  Give container and physics nodes different velocity
+    * Constantly move container & physics nodes backwards
+    * Give container and physics nodes different velocity

 * Management of Different Objects

-    •  Create inheritance hierarchy of classes
+    * Create inheritance hierarchy of classes
-    •  Spawn enemies in a fixed-,me/ fixed-distance manner •  Add off-screen invisible barrier to remove objects
+    * Spawn enemies in a fixed-time/ fixed-distance manner
+    * Add off-screen invisible barrier to remove objects

-* PosiCon-based transformaCon and reacCon
+* Position-based transformation and reaction

-    •  Add invisible sensors to separate the game scene
+    * Add invisible sensors to separate the game scene
-    •  Set corresponding flags based on collision and posi,on •  Load different ,melines based on posi,on flags
+    * Set corresponding flags based on collision and posi,on
+    * Load different ,melines based on posi,on flags

 <a id="notableFeatures"></a>
 ## Notable Features

 * Transformation Animation
-    •  Single hero, different forms
+    * Single hero, different forms
-    •  Transform into human, fish, bird and angel
+    * Transform into human, fish, bird and angel

 * Dive into the Ocean, Fly in the Sky
-    •  Jump between the ocean and the sky
+    * Jump between the ocean and the sky
-    •  Experience different gravi,es, in different forms
+    * Experience different gravi,es, in different forms

 * Get more Bonus TransformaCons
-    •  Destroy enemies and unlock bonuses
+    * Destroy enemies and unlock bonuses
-    •  Get more power and new transforma,ons from the bonuses
+    * Get more power and new transforma,ons from the bonuses
-    •  More surprises as you go!
+    * More surprises as you go!